-This transformation protocol has been optimized for transformation using Stellar Competent Cells, sold in In-Fusion Snap Assembly Starter Bundles and Value Bundles and separately in several formats.
+This transformation protocol has been optimized for transformation using Stellar Competent Cells, sold separately in several formats.
 If you are not using Stellar Competent Cells, follow the protocol provided by the manufacturer.
-We strongly recommend the use of competent cells with a transformation efficiency $\geq 1 \times 10^8$ cfu/ug.
+We strongly recommend the use of competent cells with a transformation efficiency $\ge 1 \times 10^8$ cfu/ug.

-For complete information on the handling of Stellar Competent Cells, please see the full protocol.
+For complete information on the handling of Stellar Competent Cells, please see the full Protocol.